akemmons2/akemmons2.github.io/README.md

 ![](images/clusteranalysis_4.4.png)

 ### Association Analysis
 While the project was requested that all statistical analysis to be done in SAS, some challenges arose which would cause a delay in completing the project.
 Due to the approaching deadline, rather than asking for an extension, a last minute decision was made to finish the final portion using R studio instead.
-The change was accepted and was complimented on my very innovative solution.

 ![](images/associationanalysis_1.7.png)

 ![](images/associationanalysis_2.7.png)